 - Not larger than 8 MB

 - Jpeg or PNG

-Before posting, you can also try out the Open Graph here:
+Before posting, you can also try out the Open Graph with the Sharing Debugger.

 Now that we know how it works with web pages, you can focus on the content with love and care.
 When I choose the main image, I consider its complete use, also for use on the outside.
 I select an image that I can make landscape, portrait, or square.
 The outside is important, it's the first acquaintance with a web page and I better make a good first impression.

 The best start for further research is to check out the inventors of Open Graph, Facebook.
 As you can see, they don't particular care about the packaging 😉